mitchdavenport88/MSP1/TESTING.md

 7. Repeat steps 4 and 5.
 8. Send button color will invert when clicked.

-Along with these tests I conducted myself I posted my site in Code institutes #peer-code-review channel on Slack for feedback from fellow students.
+Along with these tests I conducted myself, I posted my site in Code institutes #peer-code-review channel on Slack for feedback from fellow students.
 I also asked family members to view the site on whatever device they found easiest with no one reporting any issues.